dper/kanjioftheday/README.md

 * Examples

 The examples can get quite long, so you probably wouldn't want to look at the file itself very much, but if you're running into unexpected behavior, it's work a look.
 The left-most part of each line should be quite legible.

+This project comes with some lists of kanji in the `lists` directory.
+You can copy and paste those onto `targetkanji.txt` as desired.
+Or, if you'd like to use a different set of kanji, modify `targetkanji.txt` by hand.
+For convenience, the script `generator.sh` generates details files for all of the elementary and junior high school kanji lists and places the resultant details files in `web`.

 Issues
 ======